nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ### Delegating Generators

 In some cases, combining the values from two iterators into one is useful.
-Generators can delegate to other generators using a special form of `yield` with a star (`*`) character.
+Generators can delegate to other iterators using a special form of `yield` with a star (`*`) character.
 As with generator definitions, where the star appears doesn't matter, as long as the star falls between the `yield` keyword and the generator function name.
 Here's an example:

 ```js
 function *createNumberIterator() {